 Remember that many of these locations are all right next to each other, and you can walk from the island through Barry and up to Stacey’s house in around ten to fifteen minutes.
 It really isn’t far and the easy walking distances means you can make a great day of it without the need for Dave’s Coaches.
 Tidy.

-Gavin’s house where he – and Stacey – lived with everyone’s favourite relationship goal barometer Pam and Mick, is not in Billericay in Essex as was portrayed in the series, but on Laburnam Way in the neighbouring town of Dinas Powys.
+Gavin’s house where he – and Stacey – lived with everyone’s favourite relationship goal barometer Pam and Mick, is not in Billericay in Essex as was portrayed in the series, but on Laburnam Way in the neighbouring town of Dinas Powys in Wales.

 The Glendale Hotel in Penarth is actually the setting for the famous Italian restaurant where everyone gathers on an epic and fateful night out, where Pete and Dawn were trying to have a threeway and Nessa revealed to everyone that she was pregnant… and Smithy’s the father!
 Shit a brick!